SoftwareAG/cumulocity-remote-access-local-proxy/docs/DEVELOPMENT.md

 ## Coding

-The project uses normalized code formating and linting to maintain a consistent code styling.
+The project uses normalized code formatting and linting to maintain a consistent code styling.

 Before submitting a Pull Request, please run the following and fix any of the linting errors.